 While electric vehicles are slated to replace ICE vehicles, that doesn’t mean exhaust is a thing of the past.
 It’ll be decades before ICE vehicles are completely gone from roads.

-As long as traditional cars and trucks are on the road, EV drivers will still be exposed to dangerous gas pollutants from nearby vehicles, such as:
+As long as traditional cars and trucks are on the road, EV drivers will still be exposed to dangerous car exhaust pollutants from nearby vehicles, such as: